We finally took our first cruise last year and I have so many tips to share!

 I can see you smirking at that and hear you giggle.

 Nope, not even close to being prepared for the motion on the boat.
-My husband tried to prescribe me the Scopolamine patches for behind my ear, and since I wasn’t sure what they were I said no – twice.
+My husband tried to prescribe me the seasickness patches for behind my ear, and since I wasn’t sure what they were I said no – twice.
 Big mistake.

 For most of the trip it was exactly what I expected and I could handle it, until the last day at sea.
 We ran into the storms around Florida and the waves and wind were ruthless.
 There were sick people all over that boat.
 In fact, they had to put some of the elevators in Medical Mode so the staff could get to the passengers asap.
 Thankfully I didn’t need medical attention but I certainly felt lousy.
-Even my husband who used to jump with the 82nd Airborne Division at Ft.
+Even my husband who used to be a paratrooper with the 82nd Airborne Division at Ft.
 Bragg and nothing usually bothers him was fighting the seasickness that day.

 3. Don’t go to the Caribbean in June if you don’t like the heat.